Rape and murder of Nirmala Panta: Role of Khem Bhandari

 Khem Bhandari, the publisher and chief editor of local newspaper 'Manaskhanda', was able to mobilize local reporters to frame the Nirmala case as per his own liking.
 His reporting fueled public protests and resulted in a kind of social media trial against Bam sisters (Roshani and Babita Bam), Dilliraj's son Ayush and others.
 He also accused Nirmala's mother Durga Devi of ‘selling justice for her daughter for money’.
 On his Facebook, he wrote that Durga took 10 million rupees and a bigha of land to frame Dilip Bista as the criminal.
 It was later known that he is a relative of the prime accused Dilip Singh Bista.
 Kanchanpur District Bar Association lodged a case against him accusing him of defamation of the court and of interfering with the court's procedure.
 He was arrested and court convicted him for defamation and for ‘sensationalizing’ the rape and murder and ‘publishing twisted news’.
 He was charged with a one-hour jail term and a fine of Rupee 1 calling it to be "heinous punishment".

+Subsequent legal developments

+On 2 July 2026, Khem Bhandari was arrested by the Kanchanpur District Police to enforce the Mahendranagar bench of the Dipayal High Court's verdict upholding his conviction in a defamation case related to the Nirmala Panta case.
+The defamation suit had been filed by Kiran Bista, who alleged that Bhandari had defamed him through reports published in the Manaskhanda daily and posts on social media.
+The Kanchanpur District Court convicted Bhandari on 15 May 2025, sentencing him to one month and seven days' imprisonment, imposing a fine of Rs.
+12,100, and ordering him to pay Rs.
+100,000 in compensation.
+Bhandari appealed the verdict, but on 5 April 2026 the Mahendranagar bench of the Dipayal High Court upheld the district court's decision.
+Police stated that Bhandari was taken into custody to execute the court's verdict and was produced before the Kanchanpur District Court after undergoing a medical examination.